Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

 The goal of this document is to provide a simple guide on how to flash and test the functionality of the Geolocation Module LBEU5ZZ1WL-633 or LBEU5ZZ1WL-857 using the EVK.
-The module with the latter part number LBEU5ZZ1WL-857 does not include the MediaTek MT3333 GNSS chipset
+The module with the latter part number LBEU5ZZ1WL-857 does not include the MediaTek MT3333 GNSS chipset.

-This includes the software components running on STM32WB MCUs such as the firmware Upgrade Service (FUS) and the Bluetooth LE stack for the Cortex M0 and the application firmware for cortex M4 MCU.
+The scope includes the software components running on STM32WB MCUs such as the firmware Upgrade Service (FUS) and the Bluetooth LE stack for the Cortex M0 and the application firmware for cortex M4 MCU.
 The document also describes the FW update operations for the LR1110 and MT3333